-Induction of the PD model
+Induction of PD model

 The stereotaxic equipment was used to mount the head of the anesthetized rat.
-Following the coordinates obtained from the Paxinos atlas (anteroposterior=-5.5 mm, dorsoventral=-7.3 mm, mediolateral=-2.6 mm), the left SNpc of each anesthetized rat was injected with 12.5 μ g of 6-OHDA toxin dissolved in 5 μ L of a mixture of normal saline and 0.2% ascorbic acid solution (Roghani et al., 2002) normal saline and vitamin C as the vehicle of 6-OHDA.
-Both saline and the toxin were given gradually, with a flow speed of 1 μ L/min, and the needle (No. 27) was withdrawn 5 min after the injection (Roghani et al., 2010).
+In accordance with the coordinates obtained from the Paxinos atlas (anteroposterior = -5.5 mm, dorsoventral = -7.3 mm, mediolateral = -2.6 mm), the left SNpc of each anesthetized rat was injected with 12.5 μ g of 6-OHDA toxin dissolved in 5 μ l of a mixture of normal saline and 0.2% ascorbic acid solution) (Roghani, Behzadi, & Baluchnejadmojarad, 2002).
+The sham group received the same amount of normal saline and vitamin C as the vehicle of 6-OHDA.
+Both saline and the toxin were given in a gradually manner, with a flow speed of 1 μ l/min, and the needle (No. 27) was withdrawn 5 min subsequent to the injection (Roghani et al., 2010).